 Last but not least, don’t be intimidated by the opinion of the majority.
 Just because “everyone thinks that” doesn’t mean it’s the right way to think.
-Daring to oppose others is daring to assert your own way of thinking, and it will be all the easier for you if you convince yourself that your opinion is worth listening to.
-Tell yourself that there may be others who think like you, and that they’re waiting for you to have the courage to express their opinion.
+Daring to oppose others is daring to assert your way of thinking, and it will be all the easier for you if you convince yourself that your opinion is worth listening to.
+Tell yourself that there may be others who think like you and that they’re waiting for you to have the courage to express their opinion.
 Even if the group doesn’t agree with you, that’s okay, too.
 At least you’ll have had the satisfaction of sharing your opinion, and if it’s not accepted, it doesn’t mean it wasn’t worth listening to.

 The Asch effect is subtle, meaning that it comes into play in many decision-making processes, and exerts its influence differently on different individuals.
 People who are more assertive will naturally be less likely to go along with the majority than others who are less assertive.
 In the age of social media and cancel culture, going against the majority can be all the more difficult as social pressure can be severe.
 However, when you feel that you are agreeing to a decision you’re not comfortable with, you should ask yourself why you are reacting this way.
-Sometimes it doesn’t take much to realise that the price of speaking up is much lower than the price of putting up with a decision you don’t respect.
+Sometimes it doesn’t take much to realize that the price of speaking up is much lower than the price of putting up with a decision you don’t respect.

 Translated by Kalin Linsberg

 Photo: Welcome to the Jungle

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!

 How to survive when your company is acquired

 Mergers, acquisitions, and company sales can be an exciting new start for a company.
 But how do staffers best prepare for the upheaval that follows?

 How to deal with a colleague who has issues